bizboz1981/CI3-flask-books/README.md

 - Allow users to query on books they added themselves
 - Allow different ways of displaying the catalogue of books (e.g. all books alphabetically, random carousel etc.)
 - Hook up email functionality
+- If the project were to grow any larger I would modularise the codebase

 ## Design
 ### Wireframes